Why It Matters?

 If the local protocol does not contain enough information the IRB cannot make the required findings and determinations it needs to grant approval.
 It should contain specific details (what, where, who) such that a member of the research team would know exactly how to conduct the study after reading it along with the application itself.

 Frequently, the IRB receives local protocols that are simply copied sections from the sponsor protocol with no information about how the study is going to be conducted locally.
 These study submissions are normally returned to the PI for corrections.

 It is recommended that you use the local protocol checklists located on the Templates and Check Lists page.

 Missing Investigator Credentials

 All individuals who meet the definition of an investigator for the study must have up-to-date credentials to be able to be approved to conduct the research.
-New study approval will not be granted until all investigators have met the credentialing requirements.
-Wright State credentialing includes completion of CITI training modules, uploading a current CV to profile at least once every 3 years, and completing the annual research disclosure (conflict of interest) form in Cayuse.
+The IRB application will not be placed in the review queue until all investigators have met the credentialing requirements.
+Wright State credentialing includes completion of CITI training modules, uploading a current CV to My Profile at least once every 4 years, and completing the annual research disclosure (conflict of interest) form in Cayuse.
 Please see the Training & Education page for current credentialing requirements.

 Data Collection and Management Issues

 The IRB is responsible for evaluating whether there are sufficient provisions in place to keep subject information confidential.
 Data collection, management and storage processes need to be written in a detailed manner.
 How much detail?
 Like a recipe, the IRB should be able to independently conduct your research project based on the amount of detail provided.